 “I can’t believe I’m gonna be in sixth grade!”
-Tum Tum bounced excitedly in his seat the next day, his words as always slightly garbled by the piece of candy in his mouth.
+Tum Tum bounced excitedly in his seat, his words as always slightly garbled by the piece of candy in his mouth.

 “Yeah.
 One more year and you might even be considered a real boy, instead of a human candy disposal.”
 Colt teased.

 “Shut up, spaz,” Tum retorted.
 “I’m a growing boy.”